grisuno/LazyOwn/README.md

 ## decode
 Decodes a string with the given shift value and substitution key

+## creds
+Display the credentials stored in the `credentials.txt` file and copy the password to the clipboard.

+This function reads the stored credentials from a file named `credentials.txt` located in the `sessions` directory.
+The file should be in the format `username:password`.
+If the file does not exist, an error message will be printed instructing the user to create the credentials file first.
+The function extracts the username and password from the file, prints them, and copies the password to the clipboard using `xclip`.

+:param line: A string parameter that is not used in this function.
+It is included for compatibility with command-line
+            interface functions.

+:returns: None

+Manual execution:
+To manually perform the equivalent actions, follow these steps:

+    1. Ensure the file `sessions/credentials.txt` exists and contains credentials in the format `username:password`.
+    2. Read the file and extract the username and password.
+    3. Print the username and password to the console.
+    4. Use the `xclip` tool to copy the password to the clipboard.
+Example command:

+        echo '<password>' | xclip -sel clip

+Example:
+If `sessions/credentials.txt` contains `admin:password123`, the function will print:

+    User : admin
+    Pass : password123

+The password `password123` will be copied to the clipboard.

+Note:
+Ensure `xclip` is installed on your system for copying to the clipboard.
+The function assumes that `xclip` is available and correctly configured.

 ## rot
 Apply ROT13 substitution cipher to the given string.